Priyanka5Jinka/Analysing-California-Housing-Prices/README.md

 oceanProximity: Location of the house w.r.t ocean/sea

-Can watch the project expalanation here : https://youtu.be/u9CV2ZTfi6U
+Can checkout the attached video for project expalanation : https://youtu.be/u9CV2ZTfi6U